University of Colorado Boulder: Campus

 The main CU Boulder campus is located south of the Pearl Street Mall and east of Chautauqua Auditorium.
 It consists of academic and residential buildings as well as research facilities.
 The East Campus is about a quarter-mile from the main campus and is composed mainly of athletic fields and research buildings.

 CU Boulder's campus has been ranked as one of the most beautiful college campuses in the United States by Travel + Leisure and Condé Nast Traveler.

 Architecture

 CU Boulder's distinctive architecture style, known as Tuscan Vernacular Revival, was designed by architect Charles Klauder.
 The oldest buildings, such as Old Main (1876) and Macky Auditorium (1923), were in the Collegiate Gothic style of many East Coast schools, and Klauder's initial plans for the university's new buildings (approved in 1919) were in the same style.
-A month or so after approval, however, Klauder updated his design by sketching in a new wrap of rough, textured sandstone walls with sloping, multi-leveled red-tiled roofs and Indiana limestone trim.
+A month or so after approval, however, Klauder updated his design by sketching in a new wrap of rough, textured sandstone walls with sloping, multi-leveled red-orange-tiled roofs and Indiana limestone trim.
 This formed the basis of a unified style, used in the design of fifteen other buildings between 1921 and 1939 and still followed on the campus to this day.
 The sandstone used in the construction of nearly all the buildings on campus was selected from a variety of Front Range mountain quarries.
-In 2011, Travel+Leisure named the Boulder campus one of the most beautiful college campuses in the United States.